Hours & Admission

 1. Birdly’s weight capacity is 395 lbs.

-2. Riders must have a 48″ wingspan to fly safely.
+2. Riders must have a 48″ wingspan and be at least 54″ tall to safely fly.

 3. Please avoid flight if you have a pacemaker, experience seizures, have limited mobility, or have any medical condition that could pose a risk to your health.